 The experience at ÄNG includes sixteen to seventeen small servings and the guests only see the menu at the end of the meal.
 Although one thing is certain: everything they taste is locally grown and personally handpicked by Filip and his team and then worked to maximize the flavour.

-“I started to love the idea of local produce and it sounds quite cliche, but it makes a huge difference.
-I visit everyone who produces a certain ingredient and only I use it if I have a connection with the farmers and if their way of doing things aligns with ours.
-We meet all the farmers we use and we see them every other week”, says Filip.
+“I started to love the idea of local produce and it sounds quite a cliche, but it makes a huge difference.
+I visit everyone who produces a certain ingredient.
+Then I only use it if I have a connection with the farmers and if their way of doing things aligns with ours.
+We meet all the farmers we buy from and we see them every other week”, says Filip.

 The ingredient is then prepared in up to twenty different ways to find what flavours and textures work best.
 Once they have that, the rest of the dish is easy, according to Filip.

 The pastry chef turned head chef describes his style of cooking as calculated.
-The experimenting happens before and is seen as teamwork.
-Once the dish is on the menu, it should be reproduced exactly the same way, independently of the hands behind it.
-A certain dish will be tested and remade as many times as needed until it feels close to perfect and that’s how it should remain until it leaves the menu.
+The experimenting happens before and is teamwork.
+Once the dish is on the menu, it's reproduced exactly the same way, independent of the hands behind it.
+A certain dish is tested and remade as many times as needed until it feels close to perfect.
+That’s also how it remains until it leaves the menu.

-“Most restaurants will have a base of a sauce made and then whoever is working that day will do the seasoning and the finishing individually.
+“Most restaurants will have a base of a sauce made.
+Then whoever is working that day will do the seasoning and the finishing.
 It’s not a bad way to do things, it’s just not exact.
 I most often fail 10 times before I get something the way I want it.
 If I change one gram of salt or something then I print out a new recipe so we always follow the same structure.
 We leave very little to chance.”
 The head chef explains.

 “Obviously we have to change it a bit during the season.
 The vegetables that you pick up at the beginning of the season will not taste the same as the ones at the end of the season.
 So we change the recipe on the ride sometimes but it’s still a calculated change.”

 Not as calculated was Filip’s move away from the big city.
-After living in London for 8 years and working for big names such as Gordon Ramsay, Filip took a 180 degree turn and moved to Svalbard, a remote tundra-coated island above Norway.
+After living in London for 8 years and working for big names such as Gordon Ramsay, Filip took a 180-degree turn and moved to Svalbard.
+The remote tundra-coated island above Norway.
 A place where access to locally grown food became challenging.
-That experience gave Filip a perspective, allowing him to appreciate the richness of the west coast even more, with its proximity to both sea, lakes and forest.
+That experience gave Filip a perspective.
+Allowing him to appreciate the richness of the west coast even more, with its proximity to both sea, lakes, and forests.